 The objectives of the program

-- To acquire competence in the promotion of health as well as in the diagnosis, prevention and treatment of diseases of production animals, at a level that adequately serves the needs of the consumers and the agri-food industry, with modern high-quality veterinary care.
+- To acquire further knowledge and skills in the area of health, as well as in the diagnosis, prevention, and treatment of production animal diseases with modern high-quality veterinary care, at a level that adequately serves the needs of the consumers and the agri-food industry.

-- Facililtate the access to the European and American specialist boards that recognize their own specialists.
+- To facilitate access to the European and American specialist boards that recognize their own specialists.

 - To train participants in problem solving skills, as well as increasing their theoretical and practical knowledge.
-Therefore, the teaching is practice oriented, using state of the art educational techniques offered by our experienced WVEPAH faculty, who are recruited among the recognized specialists in the World.
+Therefore, the teaching is practice oriented, using state of the art educational techniques offered by our experienced WVEPAH faculty, who are recruited from among internationally recognized specialists.

-- To train participants in critical information retrieval and literature search as well as scientific writing.
+- To train participants in critical information retrieval and literature research, as well as scientific writing.

 - To lay a foundation for continuous life-long professional development in the chosen discipline.